Crews respond to morning crash on Hwy. 15

-Firefighters arrived on the scene where they found the 3 cars involved with a total of 9 people inside, including several children.
+Firefighters arrived on the scene where they found three vehicles involved in the crash.
+Nine people were inside the vehicles, including several children.

 Emergency medical crews were also called on the scene to keep the people involved and firefighters safe on the highway.

-It’s reported a Chevrolet Silverado pulling a travel trailer was traveling north on the highway, but stopped while waiting on a in front to turn left into a tire shop.
+Officials said a Chevrolet Silverado was pulling a travel trailer and was traveling north on the highway, but it stopped while waiting on a in front to turn left into a tire shop.

 A white Toyota Tacoma, also traveling north, rear ended the travel trailer, which was then rear ended by a Nissan Altima.

 The Nissan and Toyota sustained major damage in the incident, with the travel trailer sustaining minor damage.
-The Silverado did not have any damages.
+The Silverado did not have any damage.

 Four people, including two children, in the Nissan Altima sustained minor injuries and were taken by an ambulance.

-The two people in he Silverado (one adult and one child) and the 3 people in the Toyota (one adult and two children) did not want to be taken to the hospital.
+The two people in the Silverado (one adult and one child) and the three people in the Toyota (one adult and two children) did not want to be taken to the hospital.

-Shady Grove Volunteer Fire Department was assisted by Sharon Volunteer Fire Department.